cilly-cli/cilly/README.md

 ```

 When printing the `help` text, this is done completely from the `CommandDefinition` objects.
-While out of scope for this specific package, one could dream of a package that could take a `CommandDefinition` object and generate a nice looking documentation webapge :eyes:
+While out of scope for this specific package, one could dream of a package that could take a `CommandDefinition` object and generate a nice looking documentation page :eyes:

 Here's an example of a command dump: